Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/red-hat-virtualization.md

 * the last snapshot kept on the hypervisor for the next incremental backup \(if at least one schedule assigned to the VM has the backup type set to incremental\)
 * restore recreates VM with empty storage from metadata using API and imports merged data over SSH to appropriate location on the hypervisor

 This method assumes that all data transfers are directly from the hypervisor - over SSH.
-This means that after adding RHV manager and detecting all available hypervisors - **you need to also provide SSH credentials or SSH keys for each of the hypervisors**.
-You can also use [SSH public key authentication](../../common-tasks/ssh-public-key-authentication.md).
+This means that after adding the RHV manager and detecting all available hypervisors - **you also need to provide SSH credentials or SSH keys for each of the hypervisors**.
+You can also use [SSH public key authentication](red-hat-virtualization.md).

 ### Change Block Tracking